-Water birth pools play a vital role in helping mothers experience physiological labour & natural birth.
+Water birth pools play a vital role in helping mothers experience physiological labour and natural birth.

 Nothing helps mothers cope with pain more effectively.

 If mothers are not going be reliant on analgesia for pain relief they need other options.

 Mothers who enter a pool of warm water in established labour find that they are better able to cope with the pain.

 Immersion in warm water has been unequivocally proven to be of great benefit both physiologically and psychologically.

 Women have a greater sense of fulfillment and accomplishment and babies experience a non-traumatic birth.